Mariner 36 in Falmouth in November 2019

 Cabin Wiring Diagram

-Cabin positive load wiring will primarily use Ancor Marine Grade Primary Wire - 10 AWG purchased in 100 foot spools in white, red, and yellow.
-The white will be used for 24V loads, and the red for 12V loads.
-Ground wiring will primarily use AWG #2/0, AWG #2, or AWG #6 black cable as distribution to places with multiple loads, then distributed to individual loads with AWG #10 yellow wire.
+Cabin positive load wiring will primarily use Ancor Marine Grade Primary Wire - 10 AWG purchased in 100 foot spools in white, red, black, and yellow.
+The white and yellow will be used for 24V loads, and the red and black for 12V loads.
+It is important to wire the ground side of any load to the right terminal block so that the current returns on the correct shunt.
+All 12V loads will share a common shunt.
+In addition to a 24V shunt there will be two shunts designated as large load #1 and large load #2.
+These will be swapped among A/C & heat, watermaker, galley inverter and forw inverter.
+Ground wiring will primarily use AWG #2/0, AWG #2, or AWG #6 yellow or black cable as distribution to places with multiple loads or to large loads, then distributed to individual smaller loads with AWG #10 yellow or black wire.

 Terminal blocks will be used in places where many circuits are routed or where circuits are routed through difficult spaces.
 These are likely to be Blue Sea 20 Amp Terminal Blocks where loads are 20A or less.
 Some of the 12V and 24V circuits lead to the coil of a solenoid behind the high amperage breaker panel where the actual load is connected.
 This reduces wire length for high amperage loads and avoids bringing heavy wires to the lower amperage breaker panel.
 The Blue Sea A-Series used in the lower amperage breaker panel are available up to 50A but no breaker larger than 15A will be used.